pouya-eghbali/lambdaJSON/README.md

 1. Bytes
 2. Tuples
+3. Complex
-3. Dicts (With Number, Tuple, String, Bool and Byte keys)
+4. Dicts (With Number, Tuple, String, Bool and Byte keys)
-4. other json supported types
+5. other json supported types

 Changes from previous
 =====================

-Added support for bool as dict key.
+Added support for Complex numbers.

 Download
 ========